mateo-cogeanu/O--/README.md

 ```rs
 w 2
 ```
-the code will wait for 2 seconds decimals are also supported like `2.5`
+the code will wait for 2 seconds. decimals are also supported like `2.5`

 ### Loops
 Loops are simple